BW-Better-Professor-1/back-end/README.md

 1 | 2 | "new-student" | "password"

 * Name must be **unique**
+* professor_id is not required, but should be attached for full server use

+* GET to: *"/api/students/"*
+    * Returns: An array of all students

+* GET to: *"/api/students/:id"*
+    * Returns: The student with the given id

+* POST to: *"api/students/register"*
+    * Expects: A new student object - professor_id(not required), name and password
+    * Returns: A token

+* POST to: *"api/students/login"*
+    * Expects: A student object - name and password
+    * Returns: A token

 * POST to: *"/api/students/:id/add-project"*

+This end points allows a student to post a new project

     * Expects: a new project object:

     new_project = {